 of Applied Sciences

 9,375 %

-3,073 %
+5,575 76

 Person in charge of module

-· ·

-all control of

 All professors of the faculty

+·

 Additional information

-Additional information

-EE\W.01 Advanced Simulation and Modelling
+EE_W.01 Advanced Simulation and Modelling

 Code Workload Credits Level of module Frequency of Duration

 EE_W.01 150 5 CP 4 th or 5 th offer 1 semester

 semester Winter semester

-or Summer
+or summer

 semester

-0.14
+Teaching time

-Courses Teaching time Self-study Planned group
+Courses Courses Self-study Planned group

 Lecture (seminaristic style): 60 h / 4 SWS 90 h / 6 SWS size

 30 h / 2 hours per week (SWS) 25 students

-Excercises: 30 h / 2 hours per week (SWS)
+Excercises: 30 h / 2 hours per rweek (SWS)

 Students are able to model systems of the real world and analyze them via simulations, particularly in the context of environmental studies.
-In detail, the students can model problems of the real world, describe them mathematically and find solutions.
+In detail, students can model problems of the real world, describe them mathematically and find solutions.
 They know the appropriate use of models and simulations and their limits and understand the steps of the simulation process.
-The students are familiar with modern modelling and simulation techniques as well as common tools.
+Students are familiar with modern modelling and simulation techniques as well as common tools.
 They understand the modelling and simulation technology as a useful tool to understand real world systems and they can apply them in different contexts.